 Classic Sweet and Sour Chicken

-A delicious version of sweet and sour chicken for all the family.
-This is so quick and easy to make, vary the vegetables and meat depending on what's in the fridge
+A classic version of sweet and sour chicken for all the family.
+This recipe is so easy to make and tastes much better than getting a Chinese takeaway.
+Vary the vegetables and meat depending on what's in the fridge

 - Preparation Time15 mins